bbatsov/batsov.com/_posts/2021-12-19-building-emacs-from-source-with-pgtk.md

   * I guess it's clear why we need `libgtk-3-dev`.
   * Perhaps some other packages were also needed, but I just had them installed beforehand.
 You'll get pretty informative error messages from `configure`, so it'd be easy to install whatever else is needed.
 * We switch to the Emacs's repo folder, so we can start the build process there.
 * We configure, compile and install Emacs.
-I have an 8-core CPU, there for the `make -j8`.
+I have an 8-core CPU, therefore the `make -j8`.

 As you can see I went with the minimal feature-set needed by me (only `-with-pgtk`).
 Feel free to add whatever `--with-x` flags you might need, but keep in mind that most compilation flags will require you got install additional packages.